 1 teaspoon cordyceps mushroom powder

 1 teaspoon ground cinnamon powder

 1 teaspoon ground ginger powder

 Pinch of sea salt

-Of course, you can use different spices, add more or less of the ingredients, etc. But no matter what changes I make, I always follow the template of liquid base + healthy fat + protein (I aim for 20+ grams) + greens + spices.
+Of course, you can use different spices, add more or less of the ingredients, etc. If I have other adaptogens on hand, such as ashwagandha, I’ll include those too.
+Regardless, I always follow the template of liquid base + healthy fat + protein (I aim for 20+ grams) + greens + spices.